dthx2710/Dolicon-Blue-Archive/src/pages/student/serina.md

   urban: A
 exSkill:
   exCost: 2
-  exText: Drops a healing pickup that draws one ally to a specified area and
+  ex1: Drops a healing pickup that draws one ally to a specified area and
     recover 120% (228%) heal potency.
+normalSkill:
-normalText: Every 35 seconds, recover 94% heal potency to one ally.
+  normal1: Every 35 seconds, recover 94% heal potency to one ally.
+passiveSkill:
-enhancedText: Increases heal potency by 14%.
+  passive1: Increases heal potency by 14%.
+subSkill:
-subText: Increases allies' crowd control resistance by 9.1%.
+  sub1: Increases allies' crowd control resistance by 9.1%.
 profile:
   height: 156
   artist: RONOPU